About Peripheral Nerve Blocks

 - Do I still need to go to sleep for my surgery?

 A peripheral nerve block provides superior pain relief to oral or intravenous pain medicines alone.
 We find that adding a peripheral nerve block to the oral or intravenous pain medicines allows people to participate in physical therapy better and that they need less of the morphine-type pain medicines.
 Since the morphine-type pain medicines can make you groggy, nauseated, constipated and itchy, we think needing less of them is better.

 The anesthesiologist will identify the nerve using ultrasound.
 Next they will clean off your skin with sterile solution.
 A small amount of local anesthetic is injected to numb the skin, and a needle is guided under ultrasound to a location near but not touching the nerve.
 The local anesthetic is then injected near the nerve.

 It is different for each individual.
-If a single injection of local anesthetic is performed, you will be numb for 8-12 hours.
+If a single injection of local anesthetic is performed, you will be numb for 12-36 hours.
 If a nerve catheter is placed, you will be numb for two days.
-For a total or partial knee replacement, a catheter is usually placed.

 A nerve catheter is a thin piece of flexible plastic tubing that is placed under the skin near the nerve.
 It is fastened to the skin with a bandage and connected to a plastic pump about the size of a baby bottle.
 The pump will inject local anesthetic for about two days.

 Just don’t pull the bandage off!
 When it’s time to remove the nerve catheter (you’ll know it’s time because the balloon inside the bottle will be empty), remove the bandage and the catheter.
 If the catheter doesn’t come out easily, come back to the hospital and we will remove it for you.